ut-ras/ras_site/src/posts/2018-10-21-robotathon.md

----
-layout: post
-title: The Robotathon Strikes Back
+# The Robotathon Strikes Back
-imagepath: resources/blog/2018-10-21-robotathon
+## imagepath: resources/blog/2018-10-21-robotathon
-shorttitle: 2018 - Robotathon
+## 2018 - Robotathon
----

 Robotathon is coming.
 Are you ready?